Ahmedemad190/MultiCloudDevOpsProject/README.md

 you can check terrafrom modules from here
 ## Why using Iac concept ?
 - becouse Manual configuration of infrastructure is error-prone and time-consuming.
 Terraform automates these processes and you can reuse the same code to build the infra or to modify it in few seconds with lines of code ⏰
-- it let you to keep track of ur infra
+- it let you to keep track of ur infra changes
 - reduce human errors  💢

 :tada:[terrafrom modules](https://github.com/Ahmedemad190/MultiCloudDevOpsProject/tree/main/Terraform)

 - verfiy ur work go to aws console and search for the infrastucure you have provisioned we need to create a vpc with public subnet and enable map_public_ip so every instance will attach to it a public ip without mentioned it to the resource you provisone and create a EC2 instance which we will install the required packages for the project later on and create cloudwatch metric to send a mail if the therold exceeded SNS service will do it for you and the important thing is to store the .tfstate in the cloud in a s3 bucket :closed_lock_with_key: